 - want a birth control method that you do not need to take daily

-- are willing to use a birth control method that is inserted in the uterus
+- are willing to use a birth control method that is placed in the uterus

 - want birth control that does not contain estrogen

 - are or might be pregnant; Liletta cannot be used as an emergency contraceptive